 Finally, fruiting plants lend ornamental value to your landscape.
 You get spring flowers, summer and fall flowers, and also fruit.

 Before you get started, you need to determine the hardiness zone of your location.
 You can either use a general hardiness map to get a broad overview of your area or use an interactive online map produced by the United States Department of Agriculture.

-You may find it more convenient to use the interactive online maps as it allows you to zoom into a specific location and more current.
+You may find it more convenient to use the interactive online maps as it allows you to zoom into a specific location and are more current.
 These hardiness zone maps are updated every ten years based on recent data.

 Choosing Fruits and Trees that will survive in your location

 Hardy plants are suitable to grow in cold temperatures.
-If you live in a cooler area, hardy bred trees have been carefully produced after decades of effort.
+If you live in a cooler area, hardy-bred trees have been carefully produced after decades of effort.

 Most garden centers will list the hardiness zone of the plant.
-It's based on location in which the plants were bred and evaluated.
+It’s based on the location in which the plants were bred and evaluated.
 For example, if the plant was produced in zone 3, it will probably be hardy in zone 3 and at least two zones warmer.

 You may find that the plant experiences partial dieback in the first year following their first winter.
-This happens because plants are often grown in greenhouses and get out of sync with outdoor growing conditions and didn't go dormant when they should have.
+This happens because plants are often grown in greenhouses and get out of sync with outdoor growing conditions and don’t go dormant when they should have.

 You don’t need to worry much as you can prune off the dead branches and plants get in sync the following season.

 You can use the following tips to promote the winter survival of the plant.